aka: Evil Aunt

 - A Song of Ice and Fire:

 - As far as most of the Seven Kingdoms are aware, King Joffrey has a whole parade of Evil Uncles, including the usurpers Renly and Stannis Baratheon, the "twisted little monkey demon" Tyrion Lannister who is eventually convicted of Joffrey's murder, and the bloodthirsty Jaime Lannister.
-The subversion is that none of them are actually evil uncles: The Baratheons aren't really Joffrey's uncles since Joffrey wasn't fathered by Robert, Tyrion actually cares for his nephew, Jaime is also Joffrey's ''father'' and, while not a straightforward hero, is a far more morally complex character then he first appears, trying to take the throne out of his sense of duty.
+The subversion is that none of them are actually evil uncles: The Baratheons aren't really Joffrey's uncles since Joffrey wasn't fathered by Robert, Tyrion actually cares for his nephew, Jaime is also Joffrey's ''father'' and, while not a straightforward hero, is a far more morally complex character then he first appears, Stannis is trying to take the throne out of his sense of duty.
 Renly may play this slightly more straight as he was planning on overthrowing Joffrey while thinking they were his nephew, though ironically despite being the most villainous of this four he is the most well-liked, partially because he died before he could dethrone Joffrey and it is believed his ghost helped defeat Stannis.
 And while none of the four are saints, Joffrey is much more evil than all of them put together, with Jaime even thinking that Joffrey deserved to die and Tyrion, though knowing Joffrey's younger brother Tommen would probably be a better King, will not kill Joffrey despite Joffrey delighting in tormenting him.

 - Semi-averted and played straight in Theon and Asha Greyjoy's case.
 Their uncles Aeron and Victarion are no more evil than any other Ironborn, don't have any particular grudge against their niece and nephew, and are fanatically loyal to their father Balon.
-Aeron does oppose Asha inheriting the Seastone Chair after Balon's death despite their wishes, but this is because of his religious belief that a woman can't sit the Seastone Chair.
+Aeron does oppose Asha inheriting the Seastone Chair after Balon's death despite Balon's wishes, but this is because of his religious belief that a woman can't sit the Seastone Chair.
 Their uncle Euron, on the other hand, raped one brother's wife and is heavily implied to have molested the other as a child.
 When he wins the throne of the Iron Islands, Asha makes sure to be as far away as possible as quickly as possible, on the advice of her favorite uncle Rodrik Harlaw, who knows she threatens Euron's power.
 We hear that among the Ironborn it is not unusual for an uncle to dethrone and murder a weaker nephew.

 - From the early Targaryen dynasty was Maegor the Cruel, son of Aegon I Targaryen.
 After his half-brother Aenys died he claimed the throne and killed two of Aegon's sons.
 He was thought to be the cruellest Targaryen King (till Aerys II over 200 years later).
 The youngest son of Aegon, Jaehaerys I, led a successful rebellion and Maegor died mysteriously before Jaehaerys reached King's Landing, many thinking Maegor killed himself with the Iron Throne.